BredeFK/APC/Spotify/README.md

 Error getting body 401: {'error': {'status': 401, 'message': 'Invalid access token'}}
 ```

 Then you run it again, and you should get a better message.
-This *could* be solved in a nicer way, but im lazy
+This *could* be solved in a nicer way, but im lazy.
+The playlist songs will end up in the folder `/playlists/<playlist_name>_<playlist_creator>.txt`